wclr/yalc/README.md

 ## What

-- `yalc` acts as very simple local repository for your localy developed packages that you want to share across your local environment.
+- `yalc` acts as very simple local repository for your locally developed packages that you want to share across your local environment.
-- When you run `yalc publish` in the package directory, it grabs only files that should be published to NPM and *puts* them in a special global store (located, for example, in  `~/.yalc`).
+- When you run `yalc publish` in the package directory, it grabs only files that should be published to NPM and _puts_ them in a special global store (located, for example, in `~/.yalc`).
-- When you run `yalc add my-package` in your `project` it *pulls* package content into `.yalc` in the current folder and injects a `file:`/`link:` dependency into `package.json`.
-Alternatively, you may use `yalc link my-package` which will create a symlink to the package content in `node_modules` and will not touch `package.json` (like `npm/yarn link` does).
+- When you run `yalc add my-package` in your `project` it _pulls_ package content into `.yalc` in the current folder and injects a `file:`/`link:` dependency into `package.json`.
+Alternatively, you may use `yalc link my-package` which will create a symlink to the package content in `node_modules` and will not touch `package.json` (like `npm/yarn link` does), or you even may use it with **Yarn workspaces**.
 - `yalc` creates a special `yalc.lock` file in your project (similar to `yarn.lock` and `package.json`) that is used to ensure consistency while performing `yalc`'s routines.
 - `yalc` can be used with projects where `yarn` or `npm` package managers are used for managing `package.json` dependencies.

 ## Installation